Stocks, yields end higher after Fed raises interest rates

-A late-day rally had U.S. stock indexes bouncing back from an afternoon fade Wednesday after the Federal Reserve announced its first interest rate hike since 2018.
+Stocks reversed an afternoon fade and closed broadly higher Wednesday after the Federal Reserve announced its first interest rate hike since 2018.

 As Wall Street largely anticipated, the central bank announced it was increasing its key short-term rate by 0.25 percentage points.
 The Fed, which has kept its rate near zero since the pandemic recession struck two years ago, also signaled potentially up to seven rate hikes this year.